Oatlands Palace: Anne of Denmark and her children

 Prince Henry and Princess Elizabeth were in residence in August 1603.
 Prince Charles came from Dunfermline Palace to Oatlands in September 1604.

 The palace belonged to James I's wife Anne of Denmark from August 1611.
 She built a silkworm house and a vineyard, and employed Inigo Jones to design an ornamental gateway from the Privy Garden to the Park.
 Work on site was supervised by Robert Stickells and the Keeper John Trevor.
 The gardener John Bonnall planted "new and rare fruits, flowers, herbs, and trees".
 The window of a silkworm house was decorated with the Queen's heraldry.
 Anne ordered a new garden wall to be rebuilt to make the "French garden" wider.

-Her art collection at Oatlands included portraits of her Danish nephews, her courtiers Jean Drummond, Mary Middlemore, and Tom Durie.
+Her art collection at Oatlands included portraits of her Danish nephews, her courtiers Jane Drummond, Mary Middlemore, and Tom Durie.
 Her own portrait was painted by Paul van Somer, showing her with her horse, held by an African servant, hunting dogs around her feet, and the new gateway and the palace in the background.